Are you looking for the best ways to run Linux on your PC? TechSegun will show you how to install Linux Mint using Etcher.

 Based on Unix, Linux has become one of the most popular open source Operating System with millions of users worldwide.
 Linux OS itself is a free cross-platform OS which can be installed on devices such as netbooks, laptops, mobile devices, servers, video game consoles, PCs, supercomputers, etc.

-Meanwhile, due to the fact that Linux OS is open source, there have been frequent releases of new Linux distributions known as a distro.
+In addition, due to the fact that Linux OS is open source, there have been frequent releases of new Linux distributions known as a distro.
 These distributions are based upon the Linux kernel and some are able to run on Windows and several OS as well.

 On the other hand, Linux Mint is one of the most elegant Linux distro used by millions of people with about 30,000 packages, full multimedia support and extremely easy-to-use.
 Now before we proceed, here are system requirements for Linux Mint OS: